Skip to content

 ts

-// load author by book id, in a one query:
+// load an author by a book id:

 const author = await db.book.find(1).chain('author');

-// load awards for an author by book id, in a one query:
+// load awards for an author by book id, in a single query:

 const authorAwards = await db.book.find(1).chain('author').chain('awards');